must1d/powers/README.md

-# Kiro Powers Repository
+# Kiro powers repository

-Collection of Kiro Powers for enhanced AI agent capabilities.
+Collection of Kiro powers for enhanced AI agent capabilities.
 Each power provides specialized tools and workflows for specific development tasks.

 Documentation is available at https://kiro.dev/docs/powers/

-## Available Powers
+## Available powers

 ### aurora-dsql
 **Deploy a distributed SQL database on AWS** - PostgreSQL-compatible serverless distributed SQL database with Aurora DSQL - manage schemas, execute queries, and handle migrations with DSQL-specific constraints.